Joifage/CSGOSmuffSwitcher/README.md

 Written for Python3.6

-Ensure you have logged into each about before manually also tick the remember password option.
+Ensure you have logged into each account before manually also tick the remember password option.

 Run the bat file and follow the instructions, if you need to revert to the first time setup delete the conf.ini generated after first time use.